Yellowstone Snowcoaches: The Ultimate Ticket to Ride

 A later innovation in the 1980s mounted cleat tracks at the rear, and skis on the front of vans.
 The forward-facing seats were an improvement for passengers, but the steel cleats were unfriendly to asphalt roads when the snowpack melted.
 The 1980s also brought Swedish-made military vehicles.
 They were “unstoppable, but slow and loud,” Quinn says.

-Not only does Xanterra’s new fleet of Ford snowcoaches offer comfort and panoramic views, they’re more fuel-efficient, getting up to 12 miles per gallon, compared to just 3 miles per gallon in earlier models.
+Not only does Xanterra’s new fleet of Ford snowcoaches offer comfort and panoramic views, but they’re also more fuel-efficient, getting up to 12 miles per gallon, compared to just 3 miles per gallon in earlier models.
 Sustainability along with winter’s magic — it’s doesn’t get much better than that.